 It was in Baja California where my love for fish tacos began.
 When I was young, my parents owned a home in Ensenada (which is located on the coast of Baja California about 30 minutes south of the San Diego-Mexico border).
 To say we visited often would be a complete understatement.
 Pretty much every long weekend, most summers or days that ended with “y” were all good enough reasons for my parents to pack up the car and go.

-One of my favorite memories during these trips to Baja was making fish tacos with fresh rock cod and sea bass.
+One of my favorite memories during these trips was making baja fresh fish tacos with fresh rock cod and sea bass.
 There was no question what we would make when we brought home the fresh fish.
 What great memories.
 When Dustin and I moved to San Diego a few years ago, I kept seeing restaurants boast about their fish tacos.

-The verdict?
-They were fantastic.
+The verdict for this healthy baja fish taco recipe?
+The baja fresh fish tacos were fantastic.
 Just like I remembered.
 Well, except for the fresh, homemade corn tortillas like in Baja.
 Some things are better left for the memories anyways.

 I really recommend you try these tacos with the fresh pico de gallo, homemade corn tortillas and creamy white dill sauce.
 The combination is so, so very yummy.
 I prefer a cornmeal and flour mixture spiced with some cayenne pepper, garlic powder and black pepper for coating the fish, as opposed to a beer batter, because I find the fish gets lost in a beer batter.
 But, that’s just me.